Skip to content

 DTO mapping

-• Mapping is ordinal-based — the constructor parameter order must match the SP SELECT column order.
+• Mapping is ordinal-based.
+The constructor parameter order must match the stored procedure SELECT column order.
 Aliases are cosmetic.

 • Mark columns that may return NULL as nullable in the DTO; the source generator emits IsDBNull guards automatically.